ETCLabs/sACN/docs/pages/using_dmx_merger.md

 There is a key distinction in how the merger interprets the lowest priority.
 The lowest universe priority is 0, but the lowest per-address priority is 1.
 This is because a per-address priority of 0 indicates that the source is not sending any levels to the corresponding slot.
-Therefore, if Source A has a universe priority of 0 and a level of 10, and Source B has a per-address priority of 0 and a level of 50, Source A will still win despite having a lower level.
-This is because per-address priority 0 indicates that there is no level at this slot at all, whereas universe priority 0 simply indicates the lowest priority.
-If Source B had a per-address priority of 1, then Source B would win no matter what the levels were.
+The solution the merger uses is to always track priorities per-address.
+If a source only has a universe priority, that priority is used for each slot, except if it equals 0 - in that case, it is converted to 1.
+This means the merger will treat a universe priority of 0 as equivalent to a universe priority of 1, as well as per-address priorities equal to 1.

 The merger may output per-address priorities if configured to do so by initializing per_address_priorities in the merger config/settings.
 If a universe priority of 1 or above wins a